 The second sentence of subdivision (i) also provides that upon a claim of privilege the court is to excise the privileged matter before turning over the statement.
 The situation most likely to arise is that in which the prior statement of the testifying officer identifies an informant who supplied some or all of the probable cause information to the police.
 Under McCray v.
 Illinois, 386 U.S. 300 (1967), it is for the judge who hears the motion to decide whether disclosure of the informant's identity is necessary in the particular case.
-Of course, the government in any case may prevent disclosure of the informant's identity by terminating reliance upon information from that informant.
+Of course, the government in any case may prevent disclosure of the information from that informant.